gregm711/turbo-gepa/README.md

 )
 ```

-The `verification_speed_bias` knob drives all coverage/confidence trade-offs: at `0.0` the final rung uses full-dataset coverage (no examples are intentionally skipped), while higher values relax coverage and confidence requirements so the evaluator can stop earlier.
-The derived thresholds flow through the rung controller and evaluator automatically, so you only need to set this one field to shift between accuracy-first and speed-first runs.
+The `verification_speed_bias` knob drives all coverage/confidence trade-offs: at `0.0` the final rung uses a conservative confidence margin (more samples, closer to full-dataset coverage), while higher values relax both the required sample count (`min_samples_for_confidence`) and the final-rung confidence **lower bound** (we subtract fewer standard errors from the running mean).
+The derived thresholds flow through the evaluator automatically, so you only need to set this one field to shift between accuracy-first and speed-first runs.

 ### Rung‑Aware Parent Gating (Fair, Fast Promotion)